reginabarzilaygroup/Sybil/README.md

 The model expects the input to be an Axial LDCT, where the first frame is of the abdominal region and the last frame is along the clavicles.

+When the input is of the `dicom` type, the frames will be automatically sorted.
+However, for `png` inputs, the path of the PNG files must be in the right anatomical order.

 ## Cite

 Coming soon.